NileshGule/cloud-native-ninja/README.md

     - Serverless
 - Infrastructure as Code
     - Powershell
-    - Terraform
+    - Terraform - (Needs help)
 - Observability
+    - Centralized Logging
+    - Telemetry
+    - Exception handling
+    - OpenTelemetry - (Needs help)
-- GitOps
+- GitOps - (Needs help)
-- Chaos Engineering
+- Chaos Engineering - (Needs help)
-- Multicloud deployments (Azure, AWS, OpenShift etc)
+- Multicloud deployments (Azure, AWS, OpenShift etc) - (Needs help)

 Note: The objective of this series is to provide a hands-on experience with the technologies and concepts that are covered in the series.
 The goal is not to provide a deep dive into the technologies and concepts.